Evolve X App

 Synthesizing our research

 We discovered that Evolve X interns had multiple issues with the apps they were using.
-Most of these issues revolved around Slack as that was the application that the interns primarily used.
+Most of these issues revolved around Slack as that was their primary application.

-Navigating in Slack was difficult because of the sidebar.
+Navigating in Slack was difficult because of the deep sidebar structure.

 slacknav sidebar